axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 The Boolean attribute autofocus, when true, sets keyboard focus on the underlying native &lt;input&gt; element after initial rendering of the component.

+### currency

+You can set this string value to format numbers.
+It formats the input when the `onBlur` event of the input element is fired or if you set `value` programmatically.
+You can set `ISO 4217` [currency codes](https://en.wikipedia.org/wiki/ISO_4217), but the locale "style" is fixed to `de-CH`.

+The formatter is just working if attribute `type` is set to `text`.

+Please be aware of using this attribute in combination with `maxLength`.
+The result of formatting could exceed the limits of `maxLength`!

 ## Callbacks

 ### onChange